 Sand in the Apricot Jam is a visual arts project by New Zealand artist Rebecca Holden.
 The large scale paintings acknowledge the role of the New Zealand Mounted Rifles who fought in the Middle East campaigns of Sinai and Palestine, as well as Gallipoli, in WW1.

 Rebecca’s grandfather John (Jack) Culleton was a trooper with the Auckland Mounted Rifles during this campaign.
-The exhibition has toured New Zealand since 2014 and will be exhibited at the museum of Rishon LeZion during October/November 2017.
+The exhibition has toured New Zealand since 2014 and will be exhibited at the museum of Rishon LeZion from October 2017 for approximately 6 months.

 New work completed for Rishon LeZion exhibition

 I’ve been busy in the studio working on the new artwork to be exhibited for the first time at the Museum of Rishon LeZion in Israel.
 This new work will feature along side three of the other works from the original exhibition of Sand in the Apricot Jam.

 The exhibition will open to the public mid October and run until the end of November.
 So if you are planning a trip to Israel to follow the trail of the ANZAC’s and to attend the centenary of the Battle of Beersheba add a trip to the Museum of Rishon LeZion to your itinerary.

 If you would rather make your own reading of the artworks that form Sand in the Apricot Jam read no further, just look at the pictures!
 But if you’re curious to the hear the artist’s explanation of the works then read on as I explain each panel and why I represented the things I did, in the way I did.

 Evacuation of the wounded from Gallipoli/Being reunited with his horse in the desert (Panel1)